madrugado/deep-learning-nlp-rl-papers/PAPERS2017.md

 **URL:** https://arxiv.org/abs/1706.02515

-**Notes:** new paper from author of LSTM: fully connected net with specific activation (like leaky ReLU, but better), seems to be reasonable alternative for SVM, RF, etc. in linear tasks, e.g. many Kaggle competition
+**Notes:** new paper from author of LSTM: fully connected net with specific activation (like leaky ReLU, but better), seems to be reasonable alternative for SVM, RF, etc. in linear tasks, e.g. many Kaggle competitions